Gael-Lejeune/Gael-Lejeune/README.md

 - 👀 I’m interested in a lot of thing currently :
   - Cybersecurity
   - Human sciences research and analysis
-  - Ai Generated Art in general
+  - Ai Generated stuff in general
 - 🌱 I’m currently working in cybersecurity governance at [@Capgemini](https://github.com/Capgemini)
 - 💞️ I’m looking to collaborate on a lot of things, but I'm currently not available enough to do so :smiling_face_with_tear:
 - 📫 How to reach me :